 Every few days, take a moment to review your goals and check your progress.
 This will help you identify what to study next and feel good about the progress you’re making.
 It will also keep you on track when you’re veering away from your ultimate goal.

 Although it’s important to follow through with the goals you’ve set for yourself, don’t be afraid to change your goals if they no longer serve you well.
-As you gain confidence in your new language, perhaps your ultimate goal will grow from being able to have a phone conversation to wanting to travel to a country where your foreign language is spoken.
-When you make discoveries like this, adjust your goals appropriately so that they can continue to serve your needs.
+As you gain confidence in your new language, your ultimate goal may change from being able to have a phone conversation to wanting to travel to a country where your target language is spoken.
+When you make discoveries like this, you can adjust your goals appropriately so that they can continue to serve your needs.

-If you set goals with this in mind, you will find that they help you stay motivated and enthusiastic about your language learning, and you’ll be proud of what you achieve!
+If you set goals with this in mind, you’ll find that they help you stay motivated and enthusiastic about your language learning, and you’ll be proud of what you achieve!

 Katherine Kostiuk is a freelance writer with professional experience in international education and English teaching.
 She has lived in four foreign countries and studied five different foreign languages.